 After your Bachelor's

-- Join study association Versot.
-This association aims to make student life challenging (symposia, conferences) and fun (drinks, parties, study trips).
+- Join a student/study association.
+Versot aims to make student life challenging (symposia, conferences) and fun (drinks, parties, study trips).
 The international student association, I*ESN organizes events for international students.

-- Challenge yourself by joining one of our oadvanced programs such as the Outreaching Honors Program and Excellence Program TSB
+- Challenge yourself by joining one of our advanced programs such as the Outreaching Honors Program and Excellence Program TSB

 - Broaden your horizons by studying abroad for a semester.
 The experience of a lifetime!